ceresBakalite/similarity/README.md

    **_Ref._** [Journal of Biomedical Semantics][]

-**Added crytographic and authentication key obfuscation**
+**Added encrypted pointer obfuscation referencing crytographic and authentication key pairs**

 AESThenHMAC Authentication

    **_Ref._** @https://gist.github.com/jbtule/4336842

-**Enhanced debug monitoring**
+**Added additional debug and trace monitoring**

 Trace monitoring

-     Background debug trace markers have been added to the pre-production environment to monitor seek and process time particularly on cloud servers.
+     Background debug trace markers have been added to the pre-production environment to monitor seek and process time particularly related to cloud server activity.
 It was noted that timeout errors (specifically 258 and -2 SQL and .NET timeouts) occurred during specific periods during the day.
 This in turn brought to attention the need to invoke some background processes at different intervals during initialisation.

 [Hamming Distance as a Concept in DNA Molecular Recognition]: https://pubs.acs.org/doi/full/10.1021/acsomega.7b00053
 [Journal of Biomedical Semantics]: https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-019-0216-2